Blotch3D/Blotch3D/README.md

 But why are we even talking about it?
-Because now we can define the elements of a matrix that, if applied to each vertex of a model, define any type of *transform* in the position or orientation of that model.
+Because now we can define the elements of a matrix that, if applied to each vertex of a model, define any type of *transform* in the position and orientation of that model.

 For example, if we apply the following matrix to each of the model's
 vertices: